loader image

 Provincial Achievement Tests (PATs)

-PATs are administered annually to all students studying in the Alberta, Canadian program.
-They are administered in grades 6 and 9.
-These standardized tests reflect the essentials that all students are expected to achieve.
+PATs are administered on an annual basis to all students studying in the Alberta Canadian program.
+PATs are administered to students in grades 6 and 9.
+These standardized tests reflect the fundamental elements which all students are expected to achieve.
+PATs assist in determining whether students are learning what they are expected to learn while also assisting Maplewood Canadian International School with monitoring and improving student learning.

 Grade 12 Diploma Exams (DIPs)

-DIPs are typically written at the end of Semester 1 (January) and Semester 2 (June).
-Grades achieved on the written assessment are blended with the teacher awarded grades to arrive at a final course mark.
-Graduating students must write Diploma Exams in Social Studies 30 – 1 or 30 – 2 and English 30 – 1 or 30 – 2.
-Diploma Exams are also available for the following elective courses:
+DIPs are generally written at the end of Semester One in January, and Semester Two in the month of June.
+Student grades achieved on the written assessment are blended with the teacher-awarded grades to provide a final course mark.
+It is compulsory for graduating students to write the Diploma Exams in Social Studies 30 - 1 or 30 - 2, and English 30 - 1 or 30 - 2.

 • Biology 30